 see his Battle Report

-He entered the service as Major, 111th Pennsylvania Infantry, on 23 December 1861.
-His Colonel and Lt Colonel both out sick, he led the Regiment at Cedar Mountain (9 August 1862).
+After graduating from college he worked constructing railroads in Missouri and Illinois.
+He returned to Erie, PA before the War and helped raise the regiment which became the 111th Pennsylvania Infantry.
+He was commissioned its Major on 23 December 1861.
+His Colonel and Lt Colonel both absent sick, he led the Regiment at Cedar Mountain (9 August 1862).

 He was still in command at Antietam, where he was wounded.